Loading...

 Access the File Manager and locate the wp-config-sample.php file.

-The wp-config.php file is located in the File Manager folder, where your newly manual WordPress is installed.
-It is typically located in the File Manager primary folder, which is your public_html by default.
+You can find the wp-config.php in the File Manager folder, where your newly installed WordPress is located.
+By default, it is also in your public_html folder.

-• Once you locate the file wp-config-sample.php, it is time to rename the file.
+• Once you locate the file wp-config-sample.php, it is time to rename it.
 Simply right-click on the file name, and a pop-up will appear.
 Select Rename.
-Modify the name of the file.
+Modify the file's name.
 Ensure the name of the file is wp-config.php.

-• Right-click the file again, and options will pop-up.
+• Right-click the file again, and options will pop up.
 Select the Edit option.
-Enter the new database information, including the database name, database user, and database password.
+Enter the new database information, including the database name, user, and password.

 • After making the necessary updates, save the changes by clicking the Save Changes button.